reflexdemon/slush-angular-gulp/templates/app/README.md

 Now there's a `./dist` folder with all scripts and stylesheets concatenated and minified, also third party libraries installed with bower will be concatenated and minified into `vendors.min.js` and `vendors.min.css` respectively.

-## Testing Production build code
+## Test production ready code

-To test the application with minified code `dist`:
+To make the app ready for deploy to production run:

 ```bash
 gulp serve-dist
 ```

-Note: The server rns on port 4000.
-Use, `http://localhost:4000`.